 Wednesday Bible Study

-Meeting in the Parish Hall conference room on Wednesdays, at 11:30, for lunch and Bible study.
+Meeting in the Conference Room on Wednesdays, at 11:30, for lunch and Bible study.
 This group has also sponsored several outreach efforts.
 This is an ongoing outreach ministry for our parish.
 Please try to remember to bring at least one nonperishable food item each Sunday to assist Greater Birmingham Ministries in feeding the hungry of our community.
 The Wednesday Bible study group is always looking for new ways to reach out and serve our community, and we would welcome ideas from our fellow parishioners at any time.